Biometric Face Comparison

 Example

-If we require a FAR level of 1:5000 with Digital Identity Service, we have to set the threshold of the resulting score of the matching function to 0.322.
-If we have a representative set of 10,000 matching face pairs, statistically 4 will in this case be incorrectly marked as not matching, even though they are.
-If we have 10,000 not matching pairs, statistically 2 will be wrongly marked as matching.
+If we require a FMR rate of 0.02 with Digital Identity Service, we have to set the threshold of the comparison score to 0.39.
+If we have a representative set of 10,000 mated face image pairs (slefie and of the same person), statistically 150 will in this case be incorrectly decided as a non-match.
+If we have 10,000 not mated face image pairs, statistically 2 will be wrongly decided as a match.

-We recommend following matching thresholds based on the use case:
+We recommend following comparison thresholds based on the use case:

-• 0.27 Low quality input images or when expecting significant appearance change of individuals
+• 0.325 Low quality input images or when expecting significant appearance change of individuals (person is younger on an ID card issued in the past)

-• 0.322 Standard setting for matching selfie with document portrait
+• 0.35 Standard setting for comparing selfie with document portrait

 The following characteristics have been measured on our ICAO face quality testing dataset using the DOT Face mobile library for Android and iOS (fast extraction mode):